Rivollet/ADAProject/README.md

 For this project, we will need a lot of recipes in order to have relevant conclusion.
 Moreover, these recipes need to have the specific information on their geographical origin.
 The american website [allrecipes.com](http://allrecipes.com/) is one of the most famous webpage for recipes storage on internet.
 Thousands of recipes are accessible with all the information needed.

 ## Feasibility and Risks
+### Access to the data
+Our data come from a free access website ruled by a private company.
+The major risk of the project would be to be enable to access the data we need.
+However, we already tested to fetch some recipes or other information from the website with good result.
+We are still vulnerable to a ban or any limited access from the website.

+### Uncompleted data
+An other problem that can occur is that we miss information in the data we'll have.
+For example, not all recipes have detailed quatities of nutriment they contain.
+Therefore, these recipes would not be usable for specific vizualisation.

+### Missing data
+One of the major problem would also be the fact that we won't have many recipes for specific region of the world.
+Therefore, the conclusion and statistic would not be relevant.
+In order to counter that, we can look for more recipies on other websites to fill the lack of information for specific countries.
+We can also regroup countries by relevant region and show statistical information on these bigger region.

 ## Deliverables